MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 -	A built-in microphone included in the headset, or earphones with a built-in microphone connected to the headset
 -	Visual Studio 2017.15.4 or higher
 -	A PC compatible with Windows Mixed Reality
--	A subscription to **Azure Language Understanding API**, with the **Auth Key** (covered in this lab)
+-	A subscription to **Azure Language Understanding API**, with the **Auth Key** (covered in this course)
 -	Internet Access for Azure, and for LUIS retrieval.
 For more information, please follow this [LINK](https://azure.microsoft.com/en-au/services/cognitive-services/language-understanding-intelligent-service/).

 > [!NOTE]
-> It is also possible to develop this lab for the Microsoft HoloLens.
+> It is also possible to develop this course for the Microsoft HoloLens.
 Follow the document as is, and throughout you will be provided with information for any specific section which might need to be different, so to work with the Microsoft HoloLens.

 ### Before you start